-Year Years Ended December 31, 2013 2012 2011 A \$ A\$ A\$ Cash and cash equivalents 23,742,422 23,649,417 15,089,209 Working capital 30,367,292 24,168,714 17,584,523 Ratio of current assets to current liabilities 6.60:1 4.83:1 3.51:1 Shareholders' equity per common share 0.17 0.23 0.22

-The movement in cash and cash equivalents and working capital during the three years was primarily due to reductions to outflows of cash and to the timing of cash receipts, payments, sales and accruals in the ordinary course of business.
-In addition to the reductions resulting from operating outflows of cash:

-- A first tranche loan of US\$15,000,000 (equivalent to A\$16,909,029) pursuant to the Athyrium Credit Agreement was drawn in December 2013 by UBS - in 2012, we also had financing inflows of A\$12,524,124 (net of related transaction costs) we raised in capital by way of a Placement and Share Purchase Plan.
+The movement in cash and cash equivalents and working capital during the above periods was primarily due to (1) the net outflows of cash which reflects the effort required to complete the final stages of the development phase prior to launch of the tests we are undertaking on behalf of Siemens, and (2) to the timing of cash receipts, payments, sales and accruals in the ordinary course of business.
+In addition to the reductions resulting from operating outflows of cash, a first tranche loan of US\$15,000,000 (equivalent to A\$16,909,029) was drawn in December 2013 by UBS pursuant to the Credit Agreement.
+The Company was also in receipt of A\$8,015,037 as research and development tax incentive income in September 2014 as a tax offset for its 2013 research and development expenses.
+The Company has also recorded A\$9,935,083 as research and development tax incentive income for the 2014 financial year.
+Additionally, in 2012, we raised A\$12,524,124 (net of related transaction costs) in capital by way of a Placement and Share Purchase Plan.